fbpx

 (6) Homeschoolish

-(7) Teach Teens How to Safely Research Online
+(7) Teach Teens How to Research Online Safely

-The internet is a fantastic tool for research and education.
+The Internet is a fantastic tool for research and education.
 While parents are rightly concerned about what their children might access online, we miss out on a lot when we fail to utilize the truly fantastic content that is available online.
 YouTube alone has thousands of excellent channels on history, literature, math, science, and more!
 The internet is so ubiquitous today that it is not realistic to expect our children to avoid it.
 A better approach is to give our children the skills to research safely online.
 Teach them how to search, how to avoid online scams, and how to sort out sound sources from misinformation.
 Teach them about online privacy and about the real dangers that are out there.

 The internet is a tool, like a hammer or rake—granted, it is a vastly more complex tool, but still a tool, something created by human beings to help us do work.
 Like any tool, the best way to utilize it is to learn to handle it properly.
 The online world opens up a vast treasure trove of resources that can add considerable richness to your homeschooling.